No products in the cart.

-If you or someone you know has been feeling moody, tired, depressed, anxious, the autumn blahs or winter blues, you or they could be experiencing SAD (Seasonal Affective Disorder).
+If you or someone you know has been feeling moody, tired, depressed, anxious, the autumn blahs, winter blues, or winter worries, you or they could be experiencing SAD (Seasonal Affective Disorder).
 SAD is a type of anxiety, sadness or depression that occurs at the same time of the year on a recurring basis.
 Symptoms often begin in the fall as the daylight hours shorten (often in October or November) and continue into the winter months (ending in January or February).
 Less frequently, SAD can be experienced by some in the spring with the lengthening of daylight hours (around April) and continues through the summer.

 Symptoms of Fall/Winter SAD may include the following: